Quick Answer

 - "Al-Muqaddimah al-Jazariyyah" - Audio recitation available

-When choosing books with audio, ensure the reciter is qualified and the pronunciation is clear.
+When choosing books with audio, ensure the reciter is reliable and the pronunciation is clear.
 Audio materials should cover all the rules explained in the text.

 How to Study Tajweed Books Effectively